sapphiredev/website/docs/Guide/CLI/custom-templates.md

 :::note

-If you are using JSON, you will get intellisense because of our JSON schema.
+If you use JSON, our schema allows your text editor to provide automatic completions.

 :::